ok-Alice/toyota-astar-hackathon/README.md

 Our system allows Toyota to manage their projects via DAOs, reducing the workload of managers.
 Our product is a knowledge based voting system, utilizing NFTs.
 Every employee of Toyota will be issued an NFT, that can be equipped with project and participation attributes.
 When a new project is created, the members will have their NFT equipped with the project attribute and their voting power.
 In the project, two types of proposals can be created: one for only project members and one for all Toyota employees.
 Upon project completion, the system will reward the members a participation attribute.

 The NFT of each employee evolves according to their contribution to the project.
-Similarly, the project will also be represented by an NFT that evolves as more employees contribute and commit to the project.
-By providing a visual representation of their influence, we hope to create a more engaging and participatory work environment.

 For the sake of this hackathon, we will focus on a small project that will be managed as a DAO.
 For example, we will create a project that will re-design the UI interface of the Toyota Corolla.